Rubén Blades Biography

 familia

 In Panama, Blades grew up on U.S. culture and rock & roll.
-At age 9, he saw Frankie Lymon & the Teenagers in the film Rock, Rock, Rock and decided to write a letter asking to join the group.
+At age 9, he saw Frankie Lymon & the Teenagers in the film Rock, Rock, Rock and tried to write a letter asking to join the group.
 His mother didn’t mail the letter, but she did buy him a plastic guitar.

 Then in 1964, civilians were killed and wounded by U.S. soldiers and Canal Zone police during riots that erupted when students tried to fly the flag of Panama next to that of the U.S. at Balboa High School.
 This event was traumatic for the nation and deeply affected the fifteen-year-old Blades.